aeternity/state-channel-demo/TUTORIAL.md

 [`State Channel Demo Server Code Reference`](https://github.com/aeternity/state-channel-demo/blob/develop/server/src/services/sdk/sdk.service.ts#L57)

 ## Step 4: Sign transactions
 SDK sign functions are wrapped in demo code functions.
 These function names shall be declared as part of the channel configuration (see below).
-Sign functions are executed at each channel related transaction.
+Sign functions are executed at each channel-related transaction.

 These functions are proposed to reside in a file called `game-channel.service.js` for the client application and inside the `bot.service.js` file for the server application.

-The following utility functions implemented in demo shall be considered, since they are used in demo sign functions.
+The following utility functions implemented in the demo shall be considered, since they are used in demo sign functions.
 - [verifyContractBytecode](#verifyContractBytecode)
 - [buildContract](#buildContract)
 ```js